hardiksood1/DSA-Questions-_And_-Solutions/Intermediate/README.md

-# Advance python DSA problems and solutions
+# Intermediate python DSA problems and solutions
 ---

 1. **Implement a singly linked list with insert and delete operations.**